Why Me, Why Now?

 I woke up somewhere around 2am, excruciating pain in my abdomen…

-For fuck sake, appendicitis to start off a cold Monday morning in January?!?!
-Not how I was thinking the early part of 2013 was going to unfold.
-So, painfully I got dressed and my wife rushed me to the hospital; we were both scared as hell, as these things can be deadly.
-The nurse noticed straight away that I needed help and got me back for blood work without hesitation.
-The numbers came back bad.
-It was my lipase — the chemical your pancreas excretes to break down fat… and alcohol… before reaching your liver.
-My numbers were nearly unheard of.
-Off to the ICU I went, and for the next 5 days I got to contemplate the previous 8 years of poorly thought-out choices and the slow suicide of liquor worship.
+For fuck’s sake, appendicitis to start off a cold Monday morning in January?!
+Not exactly how I imagined the early part of 2013 unfolding.
+So, painfully, I got dressed and my wife rushed me to the hospital.
+We were both scared as hell, because these things can be deadly.
+The nurse noticed straight away I needed help, and got me back for blood work without hesitation.

 The real shift though?
 It’s what you’re reading right now.
-I’ve learned that I have something to share — hard-earned, lived-in shit that other people can actually use.
+I’ve learned that I have something to share: hard-earned, lived-in shit that other people can actually use.
 Not theories.
 Not a certification on a wall.
 Just twelve years of paying attention.
 Twelve years of aiming to be a better human being every damn day.

 That was the moment I knew what I was supposed to be doing.

 Why now?
-Because frankly — I’m fucking done waiting for permission to share what I know.
+Because frankly, I’m fucking done waiting for permission to share what I know.

 If you’re in the middle of the mess right now, you’re in the right place.
 Pull up a chair.